 This course focuses on fostering creativity in preschool children and developing a creative attitude in teachers.
-Topics include selecting and developing creative experiences in language arts, music, art, science, math and movement with observation and par-
+Topics include selecting and developing creative experiences in language arts, music, art, science, math and movement with observation and participation with young children required.
+Upon completion, students should be able to select and implement creative and age-appropriate experiences for young children.

-CHD 103 LANGUAGE AND LITERACY DEVELOPMENT IN PRESCHOOL EDUCATION (2T, 2E) 3 credits
+CHD 203 CHILDREN'S LITERATURE AND LANGUAGE DEVELOPMENT (2T, 2E) 3 credits